json-schema-org/json-schema-spec/jsonschema-validation.md

 The value of this keyword MUST be a boolean.
-When multiple occurrences of this keyword are applicable to a single sub-instance, applications SHOULD consider the instance location to be deprecated if any occurrence specifies a true value.
+When multiple occurrences of this keyword are applicable to a single sub-instance, applications SHOULD consider the instance location to be deprecated if any occurrence specifies a `true` value.

-If `deprecated` has a value of boolean true, it indicates that applications SHOULD refrain from usage of the declared property.
+If `deprecated` has a value of boolean `true`, it indicates that applications SHOULD refrain from usage of the declared property.
 It MAY mean the property is going to be removed in the future.

-A root schema containing `deprecated` with a value of true indicates that the entire resource being described MAY be removed in the future.
+A root schema containing `deprecated` with a value of `true` indicates that the entire resource being described MAY be removed in the future.

 The `deprecated` keyword applies to each instance location to which the schema